rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-all-of-mechanics.md

 You can't change information of $10^{23}$ dimensions into $4$ variables, sadly, nope.
 How is thermodynamics true then?
 In what sense I mean?
 Well...Roderich Tumulka's notes above tries to explain a lot.
 I oscillate between being convinced and not.

-However, the following book has a "proof" of Boltzmann's (non-equilibrium stat mech) equation for dilute gases in some very precise sense.

-> [!important] Carlo Cercignani, Reinhard Illner, Mario Pulvirenti - The Mathematical Theory of Dilute Gases-Springer-Verlag New York (1994)
+However, the following `book` has a "proof" of Boltzmann's (non-equilibrium stat mech) equation for dilute gases in some very precise sense: *Carlo Cercignani, Reinhard Illner, Mario Pulvirenti - The Mathematical Theory of Dilute Gases-Springer-Verlag New York (1994)*

 ## quantization of the mechanics of points